dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 > 0x3000006
 ```

-As, you can see it gives out the window ID of the window in the left.
+As, you can see it gives out the window ID of the window on the left.
 Additionally, close the window on the left and type that same command
 into the terminal.
-You will see `STDERR` is being retuned instead as,
+You will see `STDERR` is being returned instead as
 now the `first_child` has been assigned the `NULL` pointer.
 Type the following command for verification.
 It will catch that
 `STDERR` and convert it to a falseish value or, trueish if not `STDERR`.